-Information received by you will ensure that Council's Pest Animal Management Officers can initiate management techniques in target areas.
+Information you provide will ensure that Council’s Pest Animal Management Officers can initiate management techniques in target areas.

-Moreton Bay Regional Council is one of many areas in South East Queensland that has a resident wild dog / dingo population.
+Moreton Bay Region is one of many areas in South East Queensland that has a resident wild dog / dingo population.

 Wild dogs cause stock and domestic animal losses and prey on native wildlife such as koalas.
-They are territorial animals, which often causes conflict when they come into contact with domestic dogs, resulting in injury or death to the domestic dog.
+They are territorial animals, which often causes conflict when they meet domestic dogs, resulting in injury or death to the domestic dog.

 Although a large range of prey is taken by wild dogs / dingoes, they are generally specialist hunters and often cause conflict with landholders as they prey upon domestic pets, poultry, calves, sheep and goats.

-Moreton Bay Regional Council has extensive Wild dog / dingo management programs in place to assist landholders in dealing with wild dog / dingo conflicts.
+Council has extensive wild dog / dingo management programs in place to assist landholders in dealing with wild dog / dingo conflicts.

-These officers also work closely with Officers from State Government departments and neighbouring Council's to ensure that issues are approached from a regional perspective.
+Officers also work closely with officers from State Government departments and neighbouring Council’s to ensure that issues are approached from a regional perspective.

-Although Moreton Bay Regional Council actively trap and remove problem wild dogs from the environment it is essential that you do not attract these dogs to your property and to remember that it is your responsibility to manage wild dogs on your land.
+Although Council actively trap and remove problem wild dogs from the environment, it is essential that you do not attract these dogs to your property and to remember that it is your responsibility to manage wild dogs on your land.

 This will only be used to respond to your feedback, if necessary.